Dhananjaya Y. Chandrachud: Environment

-In the Bangalore Development Authority v Mr Sudhakar Hegde case, he authored a judgment directing the appellant to conduct a rapid EIA as a result of the numerous deficiencies in the process leading up to the grant of Environmental Clearance.
+In the Bangalore Development Authority v Mr Sudhakar Hegde case, he authored a judgement directing the appellant to conduct a rapid EIA as a result of the numerous deficiencies in the process leading up to the grant of Environmental Clearance.
 The Court noted the "patent contradiction" in disclosing the existence of forest land to be diverted for the project connecting Tumkur Road to Hosur Road.
 In a section titled 'Courts and the Environment', he highlighted the importance of a broad-based approach to the protection of the environment in the following terms:The protection of the environment is premised not only on the active role of courts, but also on robust institutional frameworks within which every stakeholder complies with its duty to ensure sustainable development.
 A framework of environmental governance committed to the rule of law requires a regime which has effective, accountable and transparent institutions.
 Equally important is responsive, inclusive, participatory and representative decision making.
 Environmental governance is founded on the rule of law and emerges from the values of our Constitution.
-Where the health of the environment is key to preserving the right to life as a constitutionally recognised value under Article 21 of the Constitution, proper structures for environmental decision making find expression in the guarantee against arbitrary action and the affirmative duty of fair treatment under Article 14 of the Constitution.Chandrachud has also authored a judgment on the validity of grating ex post facto Environmental Clearances in the Alembic Pharmaceuticals Ltd v Rohit Prajapati case.
+Where the health of the environment is key to preserving the right to life as a constitutionally recognised value under Article 21 of the Constitution, proper structures for environmental decision making find expression in the guarantee against arbitrary action and the affirmative duty of fair treatment under Article 14 of the Constitution.Chandrachud has also authored a judgement on the validity of grating ex post facto Environmental Clearances in the Alembic Pharmaceuticals Ltd v Rohit Prajapati case.
 The erstwhile Ministry of Environment and Forests had issued an administrative circular in 2002 envisaging the grant of ex post facto clearances to those industries that had failed to comply with the mandatory EIA notification of 1994.
 The ex post facto clearances granted to a group of drug and pharmaceutical companies located in Gujarat were challenged.
 Chandrachud set aside the administrative circular of 2002 and noted that the concept of ex post facto ECs derogates from the fundamental principles of the environmental rule of law.
 He noted that the grant of ex post facto ECs was contrary to both the precautionary principle as well as the principal of sustainable development.
 Chandrachud noted that all the industries in question had made significant infrastructural investments.
 In this backdrop, he imposed a fine of Rs 10 crores each for the purpose of restitution and restoration of the environment.
 He held:Requirements such as conducting a public hearing, screening, scoping and appraisal are components of the decision-making process which ensure that the likely impacts of the industrial activity or the expansion of an existing industrial activity are considered in the decision-making calculus.
 Allowing for an ex post facto clearance would essentially condone the operation of industrial activities without the grant of an EC.
 In the absence of an EC, there would be no conditions that would safeguard the environment.
 Moreover, if the EC was to be ultimately refused, irreparable harm would have been caused to the environment.
 In either view of the matter, environment law cannot countenance the notion of an ex post facto clearance.
 This would be contrary to both the precautionary principle as well as the need for sustainable development.